SHAASTRIATJETKING/Creating-and-Minting-an-NFT-on-Near-Blockchain/README.md

 Demonstration of Creating and Minting an NFT on Near Blockchain

 # Statement of Purpose
 In this Near Demo Project, we are creating a testnet wallet account on Near Blockchain for creating and minting an NFT using a NFT minting Smart Contract written using Rust Programming Language.

+In this project,

+  --> I am demonstrating how to create a testnet wallet account on Near Blockchain.

+  --> I am demonstrating how to create an account on https://demo.uniqart.io/ for creating or purchasing an NFT using 200 Near tokens which we receive when we create a testnet account.

+  --> I am demonstrating how to mint the NFT which you created or purchased on Near Blockchain with the help of NFT Minting Smart Contract.

 # Creating a Near Wallet in testnet on Near Blockchain